hdevilbiss/freeCodeCampJS/README.md

 Thankfully, the original array will not have been mutated.
 This means that `map` is a "pure" function.

-According to [freeCodeCamp.org](https://freecodecamp.org), the callback function may receive up to three arguments:
+The callback function may receive up to three arguments:

 1. the current element being processed,
 2. the index of the current element being processed, and